-With respect to the overall cost of capital, witness Craig recommended 8.20% as set forth in Exhibit CCC-7 of his testimony.
-In regard to a reasonableness assessment of financial risk with respect to his recommended return on common equity and overall cost of capital, witness Craig testified that he considered the pretax interest coverage ratio.
-Witness Craig testified that based upon the recommended capital structure, cost of debt, and common equity return of 9.75%, the pretax interest coverage ratio is approximately 2.9 times.
+With respect to overall cost of capital, witness Craig recommended 8.20% based on a reasonableness assessment of financial risk.
+Specifically, he considered the pre-tax interest coverage ratio as a result of his cost of capital recommendation.
+Based on the recommended capital structure, cost of debt, and equity return of 9.75%, the pre-tax interest coverage ratio is approximately 2.9 times.

 G.S.
 62-133(b)(4) requires the Commission to fix rates for service which will enable a public utility, by sound management, to produce a fair profit for its stockholders, in view of current economic conditions, maintain its facilities and services and compete in the market for capital, and no more.
 This is the ultimate objective of ratemaking.
 Utilities Commission v.
 General Telephone Company, 281 N.C.
 318, 189 S.E.2d 705 (1972).
 The Commission is of the opinion that there is adequate evidence in the record to support the return on equity agreed to by the Public Staff and CWSNC and that such return should allow CWSNC to properly maintain its facilities and services, provide adequate service to its customers, and produce a fair return, thus enabling the Company to attract capital on terms that are fair and reasonable to its customers and investors.
-Consequently, the

-Commission finds and concludes that the return on common equity of 9.75% that was agreed to by CWSNC and the Public Staff is just and reasonable and should be approved.
+Consequently, the Commission finds and concludes that the return on common equity of 9.75% that was agreed to by CWSNC and the Public Staff is just and reasonable and should be approved.

-Further, in light of witness Craig's testimony and analysis, the Commission finds and concludes that there is adequate evidence in the record to support the capital structure and cost of debt agreed to by CWSNC and the Public Staff.
-Therefore, the capital structure consisting of 51.00% common equity and 49.00% long-term debt, a cost of debt of 6.60%, and a return on common equity of 9.75% are appropriate for use in this proceeding considering the impact of changing economic conditions on customers and relevant statutory and case law.
+Further, in light of Public Staff witness Craig's testimony and analysis, the Commission finds and concludes that there is adequate evidence in the record to support the capital structure and cost of debt agreed to by CWSNC and the Public Staff.
+Therefore, the capital structure consisting of 51.00% common equity and 49.00% long term debt, a return on debt of 6.60% and a return on equity of 9.75% are appropriate for use in this proceeding considering the impact of changing economic conditions on customers and relevant statutory and case law.